Incredibly, there are only 196 Japanese N64 games. This means the country only received just over half of all 387 games released on the console.

 Playing as Saki or Airan, you must run and gun your way through a range of stunning stages, shooting down hordes of enemies and bosses.
 You can even perform a melee strike on enemies that get too close or use it to deflect incoming projectiles.

-Sin & Punishment is easily one of the best Japanese N64 games, and it’s a shame it never received an NTSC/PAL release on the N64.
+Sin & Punishment is easily one of the best Japanese N64 games.
+And it really is a shame it never received an NTSC/PAL release on the N64.
 Thankfully, navigating the game’s menus is easy, and the voice acting is also entirely in English.

 Puyo Puyo~n Party

-Western audiences have already had some exposure to the Puyo Puyo series, the most recent occasion being the release of crossover game Puyo Puyo Tetris.
-Sadly, neither of the two N64 Puyo Puyo games, Puyo Puyo Sun 64 and Puyo Puyo~n Party made their way out of Japan.
+Western audiences have already had some exposure to the Puyo Puyo series.
+Sadly, neither of the two N64 games, Puyo Puyo Sun 64 and Puyo Puyo~n Party made their way out of Japan.

-Doing this will fill your opponent’s screen with junk, making it more difficult for them to clear their own Puyos and increasing your chances of winning.
+Doing this will fill your opponent’s screen with junk.
+This makes it more difficult for them to clear their own Puyos and increases your chances of winning.

 Bakuretsu Muteki Bangai-O

-Developed by Treasure, the same studio behind Mischief Makers and Sin & Punishment, Bakuretsu Muteki Bangai-O is a 2D side-scrolling shoot ’em up.
+Bakuretsu Muteki Bangai-O is from the same studio behind Mischief Makers and Sin & Punishment.
 Supposedly, only 10,000 copies were ever released, making this one of the rarest N64 games.

-Playing as siblings Riki and Mami, you take control of Bangai-O, a humanoid mecha, to do battle with the Cosmo Gang – villains whose most egregious crime is contraband fruit.
+Playing as siblings Riki and Mami, you control the humanoid mecha Bangai-O. It’s your job to take down the Cosmo Gang – villains whose most egregious crime is contraband fruit.

 Bangai-O is a visual tour de force, and frequently dazzles you with an overabundance of bullet hell.